 A real-time preview window displays the look of the PyroCluster effect as you make changes, so you can get just the effect you want.
 What’s more, all of PyroCluster’s parameters are accessible through XPresso, Cinema 4D’s node editor, so you can use sliders or other objects in the scene to adjust the PyroCluster effect.

 With this high degree of control, you can make everything from fire and snow to smoke trails look realistic and exciting.

 Puffs may have one of three shapes.
 The shape you choose will have a significant effect on the rendered result, as demonstrated here:

 Choose the shape of the puffs from Sphere, Cylinder, Box or Torus.
 Note that the preview in the viewport shows the maximum volume that the rendered effect will occupy.
 Often, the rendered effect will be smaller than the preview owing to the nature of the fractal noise that is applied during rendering.

-Radius and Radius 2 define the size of the puffs.
+Radius defines the size of the puffs.
 Their exact meaning depends on the shape of the puff.

 Activates the Hemisphere function.

 If you have chosen a spherical shape for the puffs and you don’t want to use a whole sphere, enable the Use Hemisphere option and type the percentage of the sphere that you want removed into the Hemisphere box.

 If you enable this option, PyroCluster will use the particle’s transformation matrix to calculate the rotation of any puff or atmospheric effect.

 For this function to work, the particles must be rotating, i.e., have a non-zero Rotation value on the emitter’s Particle page.